Diabetes and body image

 Adam Waite, type 1

 At this point I started going to the gym and doing weights and started researching and educating myself about the relationship between constructed meal plans and diabetes.
-I found a beneficial coach from the United States who also has type 1 diabetes and life got better.
+I found a coach from the United States who also has type 1 diabetes and life got better.
 My body weight and body fat changed – and I had the best HBA1c I’d ever had, plus my stomach went down due to less insulin and also changing sites to inject.

 Paris Lavalle, type 1